Last Quarter on

 Moon before ascending node

-9 days after descending node on 26 September 2053 at 11:14 in ♓ Pisces.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 9 October 2053 at 12:15 in ♍ Virgo.
+9 days after descending node on 26 September 2053 at 11:14 in ♓ Pisces the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 9 October 2053 at 12:15 in ♍ Virgo.

 Moon after northern standstill

-1 day since the previous standstill on 4 October 2053 at 08:58 in ♋ Cancer when the Moon has reached North declination of ∠18.380°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-18.447° at the point of next southern standstill on 17 October 2053 at 18:44 in ♐ Sagittarius.
+1 day since the last northern standstill on 4 October 2053 at 08:58 in ♋ Cancer when the Moon has reached North declination of ∠18.380° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-18.447° at the point of next southern standstill on 17 October 2053 at 18:44 in ♐ Sagittarius.

 Syzygy in 6 days